mkarodka/Salary-Analysis-Tableau/README.md

 ## Tools Used
 - Tableau Desktop 2024.1
-- Dataset: ds_salaries.csv
+- Dataset: ds_salaries.csv - https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries

 ## How to Use
 1. Download the Tableau workbook
 2. Open in Tableau Desktop/Reader
+3. Open Dashboard workboook in presenattion mode for interaction
-3. Interactive features:
+4. Interactive features:
    - Filter by Company Location
    - Filter by Job Title
    - Hover over visualizations for detailed information